 - 4″ Steel Channels

-- We can also make these stringers out of Aluminum or Stainless Steel!
+We can also make these stringers out of either aluminum or stainless steel!

 The carriers for the treads are usually angle irons, flanged in toward the middle of the stair for a cleaner look from a side view of the stair.